The Best Kahr Concealed Carry Pistols

 The CM9 is the subcompact version of the CW9, and just like its slightly larger sibling, is a budget model of a larger pistol.
 (The more premium model is the PM9.)
 MSRP is just under $500, but you can expect to pay about $400 or less in-store.

 Some specifications are the same as the CW9 - polymer frame, traditional rifling, trigger-cocking DAO with long reset, width of less than an inch and very light weight - but the CM9 is smaller.
 Barrel length is 3 inches, which brings the length just under 5.5 inches.
-Magazine capacity is reduced to 6 rounds, and the height to 4 inches - small enough for a pocket, if one wanted to carry that way.
-(We don't recommend it.)
+Magazine capacity is reduced to 6 rounds, and the height to 4 inches - small enough for a pocket, if one wanted to carry in a pocket holster.

 It isn't always easy to find a subcompact 9mm...but Kahr makes one that you should certainly have a look at.